 - Coronavirus: What do you need to know? – Easy English (PDF)

 For more information, go to the How to stay safe and well web page.

 Coronavirus (COVID-19) Roadmap to reopening

-- Changes to restrictions in metropolitan Melbourne, Step 1 restrictions now apply – Easy English (PDF)
+- Changes to restrictions across all of Victoria, Last Step restrictions now apply – Easy English (PDF)

-All Victorians must wear a face covering when leaving home unless you have a valid reason.
+All Victorians must carry a face mask when leaving home unless they have a lawful reason not to wear one.
 Under the law, these reasons include:

-- A person with mental health condition who may find wearing a face mask stressful.
+- a person with a mental health condition who may find wearing a face mask stressful

-When you need to wear a face covering
+When you need to wear a face mask

 - Do I have to wear a face mask? - Easy English - Handout (PDF)